informjennifer/WashU-datarescue/how-to-start/track-2-web-archiving.md

    ![image](https://github.com/user-attachments/assets/55bd7d5e-e19c-4e62-89e8-34e9235eb5c6)

 Pop in a URL, hit Save Page, and you're done!
 Note the "Sign in to use extra features" section.
-If you're interested in those...read on
+If you're interested in those...read on.

 ### 3. Creating your own collection: Complex contributions to the Wayback Machine at archive.org